taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Nowadays, temperatures in the Red Zone become fatally hot during the day, and any living thing without protection during those hours withers away into dust."**

-Asoka: **"Ok Iri, how many hours until sunrise?"**
+Asoka: *"Ok Iri, how many hours until sunrise?"*

-Iri: **"Probably only 4...it took us too long to get off the ship!"**
+Iri: *"Probably only 4...it took us too long to get off the ship!"*

-Asoka: **"It's alright, we'll manage!
-So we run for 3 hours and then start looking for a cave, a thicket, anything to hide from the sun."**
+Asoka: *"It's alright, we'll manage!
+So we run for 3 hours and then start looking for a cave, a thicket, anything to hide from the sun."*

-Iri: **"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days -- that's almost a month!"**
+Iri: *"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days -- that's almost a month!"*

 Asoka is running, breathless.

-Asoka: **"Yeah, so?"**
+Asoka: *"Yeah, so?"*

-Iri: **"I just hadn't realised how long you were in there..."**
+Iri: *"I just hadn't realised how long you were in there..."*

 As Asoka runs, their face veil shows them overlays of annotations about the environment around them.
 What happens to the Amazon in 100 years, after massive deforestation, brutal heat, CO2 and NO2 heavy atmosphere, and NO2 acid rain decimate most of the life, and then someone comes along and is starting to re-grow the forest?

 ### Page 3

 It's the earliest part of dawn - [astronomical dawn](https://en.wikipedia.org/wiki/Dawn#Astronomical_dawn).
 Asoka leans against a rock to catch their breath.
+A few scattered groves of [*Vismia guianensis*](https://cloudfront.escholarship.org/dist/prd/content/qt8xs2c9h8/qt8xs2c9h8.pdf?t=ovirno) trees break up the bleak landscape.

 Asoka: *"How...far...??"*

 Iri brings up the map they image-captured from the bridge of **WARSHIP**.

-Iri: **"Ummmmm...there!"**
+Iri: *"Ummmmm...there!"*

 A bright blue ball appears, far less than halfway to the blinking 'X'.
 Asoka gasps and shakes sweat into the cloth of their head scarf and face veil.
 The fabric is damp, but then quickly dries, as if the cloth were drinking up the fluid.